 We will download all titles and abstracts retrieved by electronic searching to a reference management database and remove duplicates.
 For title and abstract screening, we will use a machine learning classifier that is able to assign a probability score that a given record describes, or does not describe, a randomised trial (Wallace 2017).
-Titles and abstracts of studies with a 10% probability or greater of being a randomised trial will be screened by two review authors (of BB, NH, NM), and those with less than 10% probability of being a randomised trial will be screened by one review author.
-We will retrieve the full-text study reports/publications and two review authors (of BB, NH, NM) will independently screen the full-text and identify studies for inclusion and identify and record reasons for exclusion of the ineligible studies.
-We will resolve any disagreement through discussion or, if required, we will consult a third review author (DGB or SS).
+Two review authors (of BB, NH, NM) will screen titles and abstracts of studies with at least a 10% probability of being a randomised trial, and one review author will screen those with less than a 10% probability.
+We will retrieve the full-text study reports/publication of all potentially eligible reports, and two review authors (of BB, NH, NM) will independently screen the full text to identify studies for inclusion and to identify and record reasons for excluding the ineligible studies.
+We will resolve any disagreement through discussion, and if required we will consult a third review author (DGB or SS).